-Timely, dedicated representation to injured workers in Yuma for over 43 years
+Timely, dedicated representation to injured workers in Yuma for 45 years

 As the employment market expands in Yuma with more commercial and agricultural jobs, there are higher risks and dangers associated with these jobs.
 If you are hurt on the job as an injured worker, you should seek advice from a local, knowledgeable workers’ compensation attorney who understands your specific needs.

-The Law Offices of Robert E. Wisniewski (Yuma branch) has represented the hardworking citizens of Yuma for over 43 years — including farm and factory workers, construction workers and laborers, healthcare providers, first and last responders, police officers and firefighters.
+The Law Offices of Robert E. Wisniewski (Yuma branch) has represented the hardworking citizens of Yuma for 45 years — including farm and factory workers, construction workers and laborers, healthcare providers, first and last responders, police officers and firefighters.

 We offer experienced legal consultations and services in workers’ compensation cases across Yuma County:

 - Fortuna Foothills

 Unlike other law firms, workers’ compensation is all we do – all day, every day – and we do it well.